gmalsagov/CinemaBookingSystem/README.md

 Cinema Booking System

+username for staff: admin
+password for staff: password

 This project aimed to design and implement a cinema booking management system as a JavaFX GUI application with the following minimum requirements:

 1. The system handles two different profiles; the cinema employee and ordinary customers.
 Both types of users need to login before being able to use the management system